The latest Silverstripe CMS administration panel is arranged in four main areas, as shown below:

 This section shows reports for your site such as, pages with broken links or pages with no content.
-What you see in this section will depend on which version of SilverStripe you are running and what modules you have installed.
+What you see in this section will depend on which version of Silverstripe CMS you are running and what modules you have installed.

 The Security section enables you to set up and administer users and user groups as well as control access to various pages or sections.
 You can also upload these settings in the form of a CSV file.

 Here is where you can manage some global settings like the site name and user access control.

-CMS User Help — direct access to SilverStripe User Help.
+CMS User help — direct access to Silverstripe CMS User Help.
 This is the site you are looking at right now!